-Using the right remedies and diet for bladder infection can make a huge difference in curing the problem or suppressing the symptoms, especially in women who suffer from recurrent bladder infections.
+Using the right remedies for bladder infection can make a huge difference in curing the infection or preventing repeated bouts, especially in women who suffer from recurrent bladder infections.

 In order to relieve pain from cystitis, you can use a heat pad or a warm bottle on your tummy.
 Alternatively, you can sit in a bath or a shallow bucket filled with warm water to ease the pain.
 Do not add anything else to the bath, unless your doctor suggested it.

-Finally, treat any sexually transmitted infection (STI) or vaginal infection as early as possible since they are common causes of cystitis (e.g. thrush or trichomoniasis).
+It is also helpful to urinate after sex in order to get rid of any bacteria that have been transferred.
+Finally, treat any sexually transmitted infection (STI) or vaginal infection as early as possible, before they trigger a bout of cystitis (e.g. thrush or trichomoniasis).